 Effective May 23, 2022, A2LA is recognized to accredit laboratories under the FDA Food Safety Modernization Act (FSMA) final rule on Laboratory Accreditation for Analyses of Foods (LAAF) program.
 Under the LAAF program, LAAF-recognized Accrediting Bodies (AB) may accredit testing laboratories to the LAAF program specifications associated with each standard and test method included in the LAAF Program.
 Please read below for updated frequently asked questions regarding this rule.

 When does this rule go into effect?

 Is A2LA a recognized accrediting body?

-Effective May 23, 2022, A2LA has been accepted into FDA’s FSMA LAAF Program and we are now a recognized AB with the FDA.
+On May 23, 2022, A2LA was the first to be accepted into FDA’s FSMA LAAF Program, and we are now a recognized AB with the FDA.

 Am I required to participate in the LAAF program?